An0rak0/C-Basics/README.md

 ptr = (float*) calloc(25, sizeof(float))
 ```

 The code above allocates contiguous memory to 25 elements the size of the float.
+If space is insufficient, it again returns a NULL pointer.